PostgREST/postgrest/admin.rst

 HTTP Requests
 -------------

-A great way to inspect incoming HTTP requests including headers and query params is to sniff the network traffic on the port where PostgREST is running.
+A great way to inspect incoming HTTP requests including headers and query parameters is to sniff the network traffic on the port where PostgREST is running.
 For instance on a development server bound to port 3000 on localhost, run this:

 .. code:: bash